scribeocr/scribeocr-docs/controls.md

 | `ArrowDown`               | Select word beneath selected word           |
 | `Shift + ArrowRight`      | Expand selection to right                   |
 | `Shift + ArrowLeft`       | Expand selection to left                    |

-Note that the "next word" (selected with `Tab`) can be different from the word to the right (selected with `ArrowRight`).
-The "next" word is selected based on what Scribe.js believes the reading order is.
-When the end of one line is reached, the "next" word is the start of the following line.
-While this works well for most documents, the "next" element can be unpredictable for documents without an unambiguous reading order--for example, data tables or documents with many floating elements.
-In these cases, the arrow keys can be used to select words to the visual left/right of the current selection.

 ### Edit Words
 Once words have been selected, shortcuts using the `Ctrl` modifier can be used to edit them.